 Join CUAPB supporters on Facebook and Twitter (@cuapbmpls).
 Our Facebook page is regularly updated with CUAPB activities, news articles, and relevant information.

 Want to get involved?
 The best way is to attend our weekly meetings.

 CUAPB Weekly Meetings

 4200 Cedar Ave S, Minneapolis

-GREAT NEWS!
-We are going back to in-person meetings starting July 3, 2021 but we will also have call-in and video conferencing options.
+We have gone back to in-person meetings but have call-in and video conferencing options.
 Email [email protected] for information on joining the meeting remotely.

 We're an all-volunteer organization and do a ton of work with people power.
 However, funds are needed for office costs, phones for our hotline, copwatch equipment, court filing fees, assistance to families dealing with the effects of police brutality, and other expenses.
 You can help!
 Please mail your donations to 4200 Cedar Ave S, Minneapolis, MN 55407 or donate through our Paypal account by clicking on the button on this page.

 Thanks so much for supporting us.
 We are 100% committed to empowering the community and ending police brutality but we can only do what we do with your support.